mrlegowatch/GarageStorageSwift/README.md

 ```swift
 let garage = Garage()
 ```
-If you wish to specify the name of the store, have multiple Garage stores, or add configuration options to your persistent store, you may alternatively create a garage with a `PersistentStoreDescription`.
+If you wish to specify the name of the store, have multiple Garage stores, or add configuration options to your persistent store, you may alternatively create a garage with a `NSPersistentStoreDescription`.
 A convenience class method `makePeristentStoreDescription(_)` with a store name can be used to keep this step as simple as possible.

 **Note**: When this library requires iOS 10 or later, this will be replaced with `NSPersistentStoreDescription`.